gabpatricio/gabpatricio/README.md

 👩🏻‍💻 Working as a freelancer (Business Analyst) and Technical Support Analyst.

-🌱 Advanced level of MS Office (especially Excel).
+🌱 Advanced level of MS Office.

 🧠 I'm comfortable working with Business Intelligence softwares and applications, such as Power BI and Google DataStudio.